mmomtchev/Urban-Tech-Guerilla/README.md

 One thing that you should be wary when using public Wi-Fi APs is to try to vary the locations.
 Otherwise you risk to always use the same provider which, if identified, might start tracking you.
 Refer to the section on *Randomizing the MAC address* in the router guide.

+#### Anonymous electronic payments

+Unlike the (almost) universal untraceable Internet access, you should know that there is no such thing as universal untraceable electronic payments - not counting carefully used crypto currencies.

+There are very strict international regulations - because of money laundering, fraud and tax evasion.
+There are very few open holes since there are already many people looking very hard to find them - on both sides of the law.

+In the recent years, virtual bank cards have been gaining popularity and many companies promise fully anonymous online payments.
+Do not be fooled - once a merchant is identified and cooperating, the financial institution will be identified.
+Once the financial institution is identified, they can provide your balance and transactions.
+It is as simple as that.

+Currently, the only thing that is actually possible is to use a prepaid debit card and to conceal the merchant that you are paying to.
+Some of these prepaid bank cards can be bought from traditional brick and mortar stores and paid cash.
+In most countries there is something called the KYC (for *Know Your Customer*) regulations that require banks to not only know the identify of their customer, but to be also reasonably sure that he is not a criminal.
+However in many countries, these regulations do not apply for payments below a certain threshold - on the order of about 200€ per week.
+Buying such prepaid debit cards - using fake names and addresses - can allow you to make small electronic payments.
+You can use a different card for each merchant for extra safety.

 #### Carrying a gun

 If you live in a state with lax gun control laws, you might be tempted to carry a gun.
 Do not.
 Nothing good will every come out of it.
 In most real-world situation carrying a gun is a very serious liability and not a advantage.